achandranjr/LLM-projects/README.md

 A collection of experiments, prototypes, and utilities involving Large Language Models (LLMs).
 This repository contains multiple sub-projects exploring prompt engineering, agent-based automation, fine-tuning, and retrieval-augmented generation (RAG), among other techniques.
 Each directory represents a standalone or modular experiment.

-## 🧠 Highlighted Projects

-### `computer_agent/`
-An agent that uses screenshots of a computer environment to interpret tasks and interact with the browser.
-Implements tool dispatching, action recognition, and a modular architecture for web-based automation.

-### `rag/`
-A working RAG (Retrieval-Augmented Generation) system built from scratch.
-Features include:
-- Chunked vector storage with similarity search
-- Query handling and document retrieval
-- Feedback and rating UI system

-### `fine_tune/`
-Contains scripts and datasets for fine-tuning LLMs on specialized instruction sets.
-Example: emulating historical figures' speech patterns or summarizing documents.

-### `web_agent/`
-Automates website interaction using Playwright and LLM tool selection.
-Supports secure logins using secrets managers like Bitwarden.

 ## 🛠 Setup Instructions

 1. **Clone the repo**